 Step 3: Season Your Cast-Iron Pan

-Now that your pan is clean and dry, it’s time to season it.
+Now that your pan is clean and dry, it’s time to season it, especially if you used soap.
 Seasoning your pan basically means coating the cast iron with oil.
 This type of cookware is porous, and adding oil helps to fill those pores and create a smooth, nonstick surface.
 The best oil for seasoning cast iron is grapeseed or flaxseed oil because of its high smoke point and versatility.
 Pour a little oil on a wad of paper towel and rub it over every part of the pan.
 Next, wipe the surface with a clean paper towel to remove excess oil and leave a dry, matte finish.

 Step 4: Bake Your Pan (Optional)

 The last step is completely optional, but it is very helpful for maintaining your pan and making it last a lot longer!
 Once your pan is seasoned, heat your oven to 375°.
 Once the oven is ready, place your upside down on a middle oven rack.
 Bake it for 1 hour and let it cool in the oven.
 Now your cast iron is clean, seasoned, and ready for cooking!

 One more helpful tip for cleaning your cast-iron is to wipe it out after use and clean it with a slice of potato.
 I just use half a potato and rub it all over the pan.
 It’s amazing how well the trick works!
 After the potato wash, I let the pan sit and air dry, then I wipe some oil inside and recoat the surface and do it all over again!

 Looking for an amazing cast iron recipe?
 Check out this post-holiday, take-it-easy, lay-around-in-your-sweats Cast-Iron Biscuits and Gravy dish from our Spring 2021 Recipe Book!
 This meal is super easy to make using our bulk country sausage and it’s perfect for whipping up once the holidays have ended and you need a day to recover.